-The Board comprises an Independent Non-Executive Chairman, Chief Executive, Chief Operating Officer, Vice Chairman and five further Non-Executive Directors (four of which are independent Non-Executive Directors).
+The Board comprises an Independent Non-Executive Chairman, Chief Executive, Chief Operating Officer, Vice Chairman and four further Independent Non-Executive Directors and a representative of NHI.
 The size and composition is appropriate to the business and the Board is diverse with an appropriate balance of skills, knowledge and experience.
-The independent Non-Executive Directors bring expertise in banking, finance, technology, operations and risk matters contributing independent challenge and opinions to decision making.
-The appointment of Magnus Falk, independent Non-Executive Director, provides further diversity to the Board in terms of skillset with Mr. Falk bringing significant expertise in technology and operations to the Board.
-The appointment was also an important part of the succession planning process.

-The Company has a separate Chair and Chief Executive to ensure that independence of decision-making is effectively maintained.
-The Chair is an independent Non-Executive Director.
+The Company has a separate Chair and Chief Executive Officer to ensure that independence of decision-making is effectively maintained.
+The Chair is an Independent Non-Executive Director.
 The Board uses committees as a method of expanding their work, increasing their efficiency and discussing important issues in detail.
 The Board committees (delegated to NEHS) include an Audit, Remuneration, Governance & Nomination and Risk Committee which further enhances decision-making.
 The Non-Executive Directors attend and chair the committees in order for them to challenge and get involved in a range of areas across the business.

 The Board monitors and periodically assesses the adequacy of Corporate Governance arrangements by undertaking a formal and rigorous periodic review of its own performance, that of its Committees and individual Directors, and takes steps to address any deficiencies.
-An external consultancy undertook an extensive effectiveness review of the Board and its Committees in April 2021.
-The Board Effectiveness Review assessed that the Board was appropriately structured and well managed.
-The enhancements identified in the review are being implemented by the Company and tracked by the Board.
-The next externally facilitated Board Effectiveness Review is planned for 2024
+An external consultancy undertook an extensive effectiveness review of the Board and its Committees in April 2021 and this will be reviewed again by an external evaluator in 2024 with the vendor process selection underway.
+The Board Effectiveness Review assessed that the Board was appropriately structured and well managed and the actions identified had been completed.